 Individuals who rely on wheelchairs for day-to-day mobility find themselves at times with unnecessary doorway challenges.
-Whether you are a wheelchair user yourself, or someone trying to make your business or home more accessible, knowing how wide a doorway needs to be is crucial.
 According to the Americans with Disabilities Act (ADA), doors must be a minimum of 32” to satisfy accessibility requirements.
-Traditional mortise hinges on popular 3080 doors, however, consume entryway space and therefore fail to meet ADA 32” requirements.
+Traditional handicap door hinges on popular 3080 doors, however, consume entryway space and therefore fail to meet ADA 32” requirements.
+As a result, Waterson stands out as the best option for ADA compliance, and here is why.

 Here are a couple of possible wheelchair door access solutions: